 City of West Sacramento, to fund both transportation infrastructure and community support services involving multiple sources of funds that will amortize over $2 billion dollars of debt;

 City of San Diego, to fund transportation and community support investments to develop the eastern part of the Otay Mesa that is adjacent to Mexico that has an airport and a border crossing, with a similar investment portfolio of $2 billion.

+City of LaVerne demonstrates the leveraging capacity of the tax increment provisions.
+A $33 million investment catalyzes $600 million of increased assessed evaluation and $50 million of new tax increment.

 Now multiple jurisdiction agencies are in formation to address more diverse and difficult problems and with more funding streams involved.
 The County of Sonoma and the City of Santa Rosa are developing an investment program to rebuild homes, business and habitat destroyed in a fire that devastated the area in 2017.
 The investment program will not only be a joint effort of these two entities but will also involve both State of California and Federal participation.
 The collective leadership effort is aimed at recovering over thirty percent of the area.
 Another emerging district involves the Ports of Long Beach and Los Angeles, both Cities and the County of Los Angeles to create an investment program to deal with the movement inland of cargo containers and elimination of the emissions from these activities.
 In addition to the governmental entities, the major utilities (Southern California Edison and Department of Water and Power) are involved in the investment program.
 Technology innovations, another “agile” principle, will be key to the success of this effort.